 - Use shredded carrot or grate the carrot.
 I recommend using a box grater since you are only grating 1 large carrot.

 - Slice the apple and toss it with lemon juice to prevent browning.

 - Whisk together the dressing ingredients: Greek yogurt or mayonnaise, plus a little honey, apple cider vinegar, Dijon, salt and pepper.
 Optionally add 1 teaspoon of celery seed.

 - Toss everything together and serve chilled.

 - This apple slaw is the best on the first day.
 You can make it early in the day to save time later on.
 It is still good on the second day.
 I recommend eating it in the first two days.

 Feel free to save a few minutes by buying a bag of pre-shredded cabbage and carrot if you like.
 Sometimes I do, but this time I decided to shred my own.
 It took just a few minutes, and here’s a step-by-step photo tutorial of the easiest way to shred cabbage:

 I continue to make this apple coleslaw recipe year-round since it’s a delicious and side dish for so many meals.
-I used to not like coleslaw at all because the mayo-based dressing did not appeal but this recipe works for everyone.
 Use mayo or Greek yogurt, your choice!
 Are you a coleslaw fan?
 What’s your favorite meal to enjoy it with?
-My favorite is with this Instant Pot pulled pork.
+My favorite is with this Instant Pot Pulled Pork.

 - 1 large or 2 small carrots, grated